-With iOS 10 and macOS Sierra, Photos automatically scans your library for meaningful people, places, holidays, and more, and presents them in curated collections called Memories.
+Photos scans your library for significant people, places, holidays, and more, and presents them in curated collections called Memories.
 Day after day, you’ll find new Memories ready for you to enjoy.
-You can also create your own Memories, view Memories as slideshows or as automatically-edited movies, and share them with friends and family.
+You can also create your own Memories, view Memories as slideshows or as automatically edited movies, and share them with friends and family.

 Before you begin

-If you want to get the same Memories on all of your Apple devices:
+If you want to get the same Memories on all of your Apple devices, follow these steps:

 Explore your Memories

 You can see Memories on your iPhone, iPad, iPod touch, Mac, and Apple TV.
-Just open the Photos app and select the Memories tab.
-On your Mac, you can also see your Memories in the Photos sidebar.
+Just open the Photos app and select the For You tab, then scroll down to Memories.
+On your Mac, you can find your Memories in the Photos sidebar.
 Tap or double-click a Memory to open it.

-You'll see a summary of the Memory's contents, chosen from the very best photos in your library.
-You can choose Show All to see every photo and video in the Memory.
-Scroll down to see the people included in the Memory, a map showing where the photos and videos were taken, and a list of related Memories for you to explore.
-At the bottom of your Memory, you can find options to add the Memory to your favorites or delete it.
+You'll see a summary of the Memory's contents, chosen from the very best photos and videos in your library.
+You can choose Show More or Show All to see every photo and video in the Memory.
+Scroll down to see the People included in the Memory, a map showing where the photos and videos were taken, and a list of related Memories for you to explore.

 Select a person to see more photos of that person or group of people.